michaelchadwick/matrext/README.md

 # Matrext

-Simple console application that takes a phrase and writes it back to the screen, one letter a time, as if each character was being "decoded", Matrix-style.
+Simple Ruby gem that takes a phrase and writes it back to the screen, one letter a time, as if each character was being "decoded", Matrix-style.

 ## Installation